A better way to convert text to a smart object in Photoshop

 The text inside the smart object.

-But this time, because we have the full size canvas to work with, the entire word fits easily on the canvas with no letters cut off.
+This time, because we have the full size canvas to work with, the entire word fits easily with no letters cut off.

 The new text still fits on the canvas